Your Brain Hates Transformation

 And when you can do that consistently, you develop strength and momentum.

-The stronger this skill becomes and the more momentum you gather, the bigger and scarier obstacles you can overcome on your path to greatness.Opinions expressed here by Contributors are their own.
+The stronger this skill becomes and the more momentum you gather, the bigger and scarier obstacles you can overcome on your path to greatness.Opinions expressed here are the opinions of the author.
+Influencive does not endrose or review brands mentioned.